Vonage/vivid-3/libs/components/src/lib/side-drawer/README.md

 ### Alternate

-Use the `alternate` attribute to apply scheme alternate region.
+Use `alternate` to apply an alternate color-scheme, which is in contrast with the current global theme and applies on all assigned vivid components.

 - Type: `boolean`
 - Default: `false`